-The ongoing Interest Rate Benchmark Reform will replace existing benchmark inter-bank offered rates [IBORs] with alternative risk-free rates.
+The ongoing Interest Rate Benchmark Reform will replace existing benchmark inter-bank offered rates (IBORs) with alternative risk-free rates.
 There is currently uncertainty as to the timing and the methods of transition for the different IBORs and whether some existing benchmarks will continue to be supported.
 The calculation methodology behind EURIBOR has been amended and is now recognised as being fully compliant with the EU Benchmark Regulation.
-Further, it is expected that EURIBOR will continue in a foreseeable future

-At the end of 2021, the carrying amounts of effectively hedged financial assets and liabilities were EUR 4,128.3 million (5,638.0 million) and EUR 2,250.2 million (2,808.0 million), respectively.
+At the end of 2022, the carrying amounts of effectively hedged financial assets and liabilities were EUR 4,043.3 million (4,128.3 million) and EUR 3,237.2 million (2,250.2 million), respectively.
 The table below shows the value adjustments of these assets and liabilities and the hedging derivatives.
 The value adjustments have been recognised in the income statement as Net result from items at fair value.

-At the end of 2021, the Bank has no derivatives that are yet to transition to alternate benchmark rates.
+At the end of 2022, the Bank has no derivatives that are yet to transition to alternate benchmark rates.

-EURm
+EURm '

-Effect of interest rate hedging on profit 2021 2020
+Effect of interest rate hedging on profit 2022 2021

 Effect of fixed-rate assets hedging on profit

-Hedged loans -7.7 -1.6
+Hedged loans -25.3 -7.7

-Hedging derivatives 7.4 1.8
+Hedging derivatives 25.2 7.4

-Total -0.3 0.2
+Total -0.1 -0.3

 Effect of fixed-rate liability hedging on profit

-Hedged issues 57.7 13.8
+Hedged issues 263.1 57.7

-Hedging derivatives -57.7 -14.5
+Hedging derivatives -261,6 -57.7

-Total 0.0 -0.7
+Total 1,5 0.0